-Not open to students with credit in HIST 6
+Not open to students with credit in HIST 6 Transferable to CSU/UC

 Covers the social, cultural and economic interaction between various racial and ethnic groups in America from the fifteenth century to the present.
 Topics include immigration, discrimination, group identity, and multiculturalism.
 (L)